andrewbaisden/graphql-users-data/README.md

 # Graphql Users Data App

 In the root folder run the commands below.
-You need to run the express server, and the JSON server to get the app working.
+You will need to run the express server, and the JSON server to get the app working.

 ## Installation